 You might have hormone therapy if your cancer cells have hormone receptors.
-Find out what hormone therapy is, how you have it and the possible side effects.

 How it works